 2205 Miguel Chavez Rd., Suite A, Santa Fe, N.M.
 87505

 Sometimes you can successfully defend and win lawsuits for consumer debt (e.g. credit cards and loans), even when you owe the debt.

 How is this possible?
 The most common reason is that the company suing you does not possess the evidence required by the Court to win.
 When debt buyers purchase your account from the original creditor, they frequently do not receive the documents supporting it.
 Sometimes even the original creditor does not retain all the documents sufficient to withstand legal or evidentiary challenges to the debt.
+Another basis for winning may be that the debt is too old, otherwise known as a statute of limitations affirmative defense.
 There are a variety of other legal defenses to lawsuits that may be appropriate for your case.

 Tami Schneider offers one short free consultation to review consumer debt lawsuit Complaints, which you received within the last 10 days.
 Tami Schneider will provide you with her professional, honest and fair appraisal of your chances of winning.
 If you have just received a Summons and Complaint, call today to schedule a no-obligation appointment.
 (505) 930-2407.

 The most important thing you need to do to prevent the Plaintiff (i.e. company suing you) from winning, is file a timely Answer with the Court where the Complaint was filed.